How can selling on contract help me?

 What will it cost for me to have an escrow account with Topeka Escrow Service?

 To setup an escrow account, we charge $200.00.
 While we manage the escrow account for you, we charge a per transaction fee of $20.00.
 And when the escrow account is closed, there is a fee of $50.00.
 These fees are subject to change.
-Generally, the buyer and seller split these fees, however, that is subject to negotiation between the parties.
+Generally, the buyer and seller split these fees, however, that is subject to negotiation.